 Address: 331 Rhodes Hall, Cornell University, Ithaca, NY 14853, USA

 Christoph Studer received his M.Sc. and Ph.D. degrees in Information Technology and Electrical Engineering from ETH Zurich in 2005 and 2009, respectively.
 In 2005, he was a Visiting Researcher with the Smart Antennas Research Group at Stanford University.
 From 2006 to 2009, he was a Research Assistant in both the Integrated Systems Laboratory and the Communication Technology Laboratory at ETH Zurich.
-From 2009 to 2012, Dr. Studer was a Postdoctoral Researcher at CTL, ETH Zurich, and the Digital Signal Processing Group at Rice University.
+From 2009 to 2012, Dr. Studer was a Postdoctoral Researcher at CTL, ETH Zurich, and the Digital Signal Processing Group at Rice University, TX, USA.
 In 2013, he has held the position of Research Scientist at Rice University.
-Since 2014, Dr. Studer is an Assistant Professor at Cornell University and an adjunct Assistant Professor at Rice University, TX.
+Dr. Studer was an Assistant Professor at Cornell University until 2018.
+Since 2018, he is an Associate Professor at Cornell University and at Cornell Tech, and an adjunct Professor at Rice University.

 Dr. Studer’s research spans digital signal processing (DSP) and the design of digital very-large-scale integration (VLSI) circuits.
 The current research focus is on the design of low-precision multi-antenna wireless systems, analog-to-feature (A2F) conversion for low-power signal classification and inference, nonlinear signal processing, as well as manifold learning in the realm of wireless positioning.